 The first rule of smoothie making?
 Make your smoothie thick.
 Because a runny smoothie, isn’t really a smoothie at all.
 It’s just a drink.
 Too, thick and you’ve got yourself a smoothie bowl.
 But that’s a problem easily solved.
 Just add liquid.

 Making thick smoothies allows you to reduce the calories in your smoothie, while still feeling full and satisfied.
+Making a thicker smoothie turns it into more of a meal replacement shake, instead of just a snack or extra drink.
 Still, thickness is relative and everybody is going have a different opinion on what constitutes too thin or too thick a smoothie.

 A smoothie’s delight stems not just from its delicious taste, but it’s texture.
 And like Goldilocks, you need to get it just right.